 These cars can run their engines for short durations (<20 seconds), and because of their magnificent thrust-to-weight ratio, they can reach high speed quickly.

 Rocket cars were once popular among drag racing communities in the United States, but after a huge increase in hydrogen peroxide price, it lost its edge and was eventually banned in the country for safety reasons.
 However, they are still operating in some parts of Europe.

 In 2018, Tesla Motors unveiled its plans to manufacture rocket-power-assisted road cars.
 It will be available as an optional package in Roadster models.
 The company would integrate propulsive equipment (cold gas thrusters) that use pressurized/compressed air to enhance performance.

 A rocket pack generally uses hydrogen peroxide as fuel to propel a person through the air.
-However, the rocket pack technology has hardly advanced at all since the 1950s.
+However, this technology has barely advanced at all since the 1950s.
 The overall mass ratio seems to be the main culprit that limits the flight time to seconds.

 X-15 Aircraft | Image credit: NASA

 Rocket engines can also be used in aircraft.
 Rocket planes can attain much higher speeds than similar-sized aircraft, but only over small distances.
 And since they don’t need atmospheric oxygen, they are perfect for high-altitude flights.

 Rocket planes were first engineered by the Germans during World War I. However, these initial designs had some serious performance issues, which were later fixed by British engineers in the 1950s when they came up with their more efficient turbojet designs.
 These designs could deliver shorter takeoffs and much higher acceleration.